 GTM

 ‘Customer Onboarding’ is an umbrella term that’s often used to describe the entire process that users go through when they start their journey as a customer of your product or service.
-The onboarding experience can define the ongoing relationship your customer has with the product.
-In other words: It’s critical.
+The onboarding experience can define the ongoing relationship your customer has with the product and is a critical part of the customer journey.

 Think back to the last time you tried to add a new habit to your life.